 Click here for more information.
 (PDF)

-The USDA Jean Mayer Human Nutrition Research Center on Aging (HNRCA), located in Boston, MA, is one of six human nutrition research centers in the United States supported by the Agricultural Research Service (ARS), the research arm of the United States Department of Agriculture (USDA).
+The USDA Jean Mayer Human Nutrition Research Center on Aging (HNRCA) at Tufts University, located in Boston, MA, is one of six human nutrition research centers supported by the United States Department of Agriculture (USDA).

 We promote Healthy and Active Aging through research, education, and practice.
 Our work fosters better understanding of the aging process and identifies the best nutrition, physical activity and healthy living choices that encourage vitality.
 We are run by a cooperative agreement between the USDA and Tufts University.

 The HNRCA is one of the largest research centers in the world studying healthy aging and its relationship to nutrition and physical activity.
 It has made significant contributions to U.S. and international nutritional and physical activity recommendations, public policy, and clinical healthcare.
 These contributions include advancements in: